miss-pepe/mood-tracker-TUI/README.md

 A small Textual-powered terminal app to log how you're feeling, add optional tags/notes, and review recent trends without leaving the shell.

 There is a live preview of this project for you to view using the link here :
 [TUI Mood Tracking](https://miss-pepe.github.io/mood-tracker-TUI "TUI Mood Tracker")

 ## Features

 - **Quick Mood Logging**: Select from 5 mood options (Great, Good, Meh, Bad, Awful) with easy keyboard navigation
 - **Vim-Style Navigation**: Use K/J or arrow keys to navigate - whichever you prefer!
+- **Responsive Design**: Adapts seamlessly to multiple screen sizes - works great on small terminals (80+ cols) to ultra-wide displays (140+ cols)
 - **Mood History Panel**: View your recent mood entries at a glance (toggle with `H`)
 - **Monthly Calendar View**: See your moods displayed on a calendar (press `M`)
 - **Export Functionality**: Export your mood data for backup or analysis (press `E`)